ronilaukkarinen/flexnav-rolle/README.md

 # FlexNav jQuery Plugin

+This is a [flexnav](https://github.com/indyplanets/flexnav) fork by Roni Laukkarinen.
+I use old school jQuery with Gulp instead coffeescript or Grunt.

 ### A Device Agnostic Approach to Complex Site Navigation with Support for Touch and Keyboard Accessibility

 * * *